Ujah2023/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printf '%\n' $DECIMAL converts a number from base 10 to base 16
+printf '%x\n' $DECIMAL converts a number from base 10 to base 16

 The number in base 10 is stored in the environment variable DECIMAL